ReqwerT/labenv/vmware/readme.md

 ## ⚙️ How It Works

-1. Launch the Ansible control VM via Vagrant.
+1. Vagrant launches an Ubuntu-based Ansible control VM.
-2. The local `win/images` folder is mounted into the Ansible VM as `/home/vagrant/shared_images`.
+2. The `win/images` folder is shared via Vagrant as `/home/vagrant/shared_images`.
-3. Ansible scans that folder for `.qcow2` files.
+3. Ansible scans this directory for `.qcow2` disk files.
-4. On the Windows host:
+4. For each disk:
-   - A PowerShell script (`start_vm_*.ps1`) is created for each disk.
+   - A PowerShell script is created in `C:\vagrant_vm_boot`
-   - A `.bat` launcher is placed in the Startup folder to execute it.
+   - A `.bat` file is added to the Startup folder to execute it
-5. When the Windows GUI session starts, each VM is launched via PowerShell and QEMU.
+5. On GUI login, Windows runs each script, which starts the virtual machines via QEMU with WHPX acceleration.

 ---

 ## 💾 Accessing `.qcow2` Disks

-- Ansible reads file names from `/home/vagrant/shared_images`.
+- The Ansible VM reads disk filenames from `/home/vagrant/shared_images`
-- Windows accesses these disks from `Z:\-vagrant\images\` (via VMware Shared Folders).
+- Windows accesses the same files via `Z:\-vagrant\images\` (VMware Shared Folders)
-- Each generated script refers to `Z:\-vagrant\images\your-disk.qcow2`.
+- Each QEMU command in the scripts points to the appropriate path on `Z:`

 ---

 ## 🧪 Usage

-To execute the playbooks:
+To execute the provisioning:

 ```bash
 ansible-playbook -i scripts/hosts.ini scripts/qemu_install.yml
 ansible-playbook -i scripts/hosts.ini scripts/start_vm.yml
 ```

+> - `qemu_install.yml`: Installs QEMU, enables Hyper-V, sets up TAP and shares
+> - `start_vm.yml`: Scans `.qcow2` files, generates `.ps1` + `.bat` files for automatic startup

 ---

-## ✅ Outcome
+## ✅ Result

-- `.qcow2` disks are automatically discovered.
+- `.qcow2` disks are automatically discovered and used
-- VMs are launched on GUI login via PowerShell scripts.
+- PowerShell scripts are executed on GUI startup
-- The entire setup is automated through Ansible.
+- QEMU boots all VMs with the defined configuration
-- No manual action is required on the Windows host.
+- All steps are fully automated via Ansible — no manual action needed on the Windows VM

----

-## 📌 Requirements

-- Ansible + Vagrant installed on the control VM
-- QEMU installed and in PATH on the Windows host
-- VMware Shared Folders enabled (`Z:\-vagrant\images`)
-- OpenVPN TAP adapter installed
-- Hyper-V features enabled (WHPX acceleration)